 The pupil and his / her parents (if available) will be asked to attend the disciplinary meeting.
 Where the complaint concerns the behaviour of the parents, the pupil will not generally be expected to attend the meeting and this procedure applies to the parents only.
-The person who undertook the investigation will be in attendance to explain the circumstances of the complaint and his / her investigation.
+The person who undertook the investigation will be in attendance to explain the circumstances of the complaint and his / her investigation and an additional member of staff will be present to minute the meeting.